Anodize vs. Alodine: What’s the Difference?

 If you want to never confuse anodizing and alodining?
 Yes, a better understanding of two widespread procedures used to prevent the corrosion of metals is beneficial overall.

-Regardless if you are a well-seasoned expert in fabrication and machining of metal parts or a complete newbie, you should know such finishing processes better.
+Regardless if you are a well-seasoned expert in the fabrication and machining of metal parts or a complete newbie, you should know such finishing processes better.

 Read below the distinct explanations of anodizing and alodining.
 We also detailed the differences between these finishing techniques for your convenience.

-Such a finishing process is basically the formation of a corrosion-resistant coating on a metal.
+Such a finishing process is the formation of a corrosion-resistant coating on a metal.
 It is grounded on principles of electrochemistry.

 A workpiece is immersed in an acidic electrolyte solution, to which external electrical force is applied.
-Running through the electrolytic liquid and stressing a metal, electrical current triggers a reaction.
+Running through the electrolytic liquid and stressing a metal, an electrical current triggers a reaction.
 In this process, metal serves as an anode.
 In their turn, oxygen ions, released from the acid bath due to electrical current, transfer on the substrate and integrate into it.

 As a result, the metal surface is transformed into an oxide layer.
 The coating obtained has enhanced corrosion resistance and durability properties.